thigcampos/dotset/README.md

 ## Getting Started

 Clone this repository to get started with DotSet.
-Use the `initial_setup.sh` script to streamline the installation process.
+Use the `run_start.sh` script to streamline the installation process.

 ```
 git clone https://github.com/thigcampos/dotset.git
 cd DotSet
-./initial_setup.sh
+./run_start.sh
 ```

 ## Contributors